 Make a relaxing stay out of your visit by taking advantage of the variety of camping offered along the reservoir’s shores.
 There are four campgrounds within the recreation area: Cheyenne, Hat Creek, Horsehead, and Cascade.
 These lakeside campgrounds feature restrooms with showers to accompany unlimited camping cabins, tent sites, and RV sites (with hookups and dump stations), in addition to the park’s numerous picnic shelters, swimming bathhouses and beachside concessionaires.

-Newly opened in 2016, “Inferno on the Beach” is the new full-service bar and restaurant located at the main swim beach.
-Inside, they offer specialty salads, gourmet pizzas, and chicken entrees, all with a wide selection of adult beverages—bottled & draft beer, wine, frozen drinks, cocktails, and more!
+In 2016, the recreation area unveiled the opening of “Inferno on the Beach” —a full-service bar and restaurant located at the main swim beach.
+Inside, they offer specialty salads, gourmet pizzas, and chicken entrees, all with a wide selection of adult beverages—bottled & draft beer, wine, frozen drinks, cocktails, and more.

 If you’re looking to incorporate a lazy lake day into your itinerary, surprise yourself with a visit to Angostura.
 It will give you an entirely different perspective of the Hills that will leave you speechless and amazed with beauty and scerenity—accompanied by just the right amount of comfort and luxury!

 For more information on Angostura Recreation Area, visit http://gfp.sd.gov/state-parks/directory/angostura/.

 To reserve your campsite, call 1.800.710.CAMP (2267) or visit www.campsd.com.